evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <h4>Interviews &amp; Thematic Analysis</h4>

 <p>To ensure that our design solution aligned with the needs of the users, we first needed to gather their requirements.
-For this we chose to do semi-structured interviews, as they provide a clear focus but also allow to deviate from the predefined path to get the most valuable insights from the users.
+For this, we chose to do semi-structured interviews, as they provide a clear focus but also allow to deviate from the predefined path to get the most valuable insights from the users.
 We conducted 9 interviews, 6 with women and 3 with men.
 We chose people with ages ranging from 25 to 55, with an average age of 35.56.
 The interviewees' nationalities included Danish, German, Slovak, Vietnamese and Australian.
 We also offered the participants the choice of which language they preferred to be interviewed in.
 The interview lengths ranged from around 10 to 30 minutes, depending on the depth of the interviewees' answers and the number of follow-up questions.</p>

 <img :src="'/images/conscious-choice-platform/thematic_analysis.png'" alt="Screenshot of the Miro Board showing the Thematic Analysis on a high, not-readable level">

 <p>To analyse the collected data from the interviews, we decided to use thematic analysis, as this approach allowed us to gain rich insights and led us to specify user requirements.
-Based on the responses from the interview, we identified seven key themes that helped us to highlight the attitudes and behaviours of participants towards general and sustainable online shopping behaviour together with the information need and decision-making in online purchasing.
-These are (1) general shopping behaviour, (2) frequency of shopping, (3) search types, (4) decision making, (5) sustainability, (6) sustainable product recognition and (7) information needs in terms of sustainability.
-I will not go into depth about the thematic analysis and it's components here, but instead move on to the user stories we derived from it.</p>
+Based on the responses from the interview, we identified seven key themes that helped us to highlight the attitudes and behaviours of participants towards general and sustainable online shopping behaviour, together with the information need and decision-making in online purchasing.
+These are (1) general shopping behaviour, (2) frequency of shopping, (3) search types, (4) decision making, (5) sustainability, (6) sustainable product recognition, and (7) information needs in terms of sustainability.
+I will not go into depth about the thematic analysis and its components here, but instead move on to the user stories we derived from it.</p>

 <h4>User Stories</h4>